-I have been practising yoga for over 18 years.
-I began attending weekly classes as a student at university, looking for a way to relax my body and mind, and to deal with the stress of studying and of finding my feet in a new version of the world of which I found myself suddenly a part.
-That little pocket of time became sacred, and as I've grown older, realising that the world just keeps on changing and the ground beneath us continually shifting, and so developing awareness and refining our ability to respond well in any given moment - some of the principle aims of my yoga practice - is key to navigating our way through life.
+I have been practising yoga for about 20 years.
+I began attending weekly classes as a student at university, looking for a way to relax my body and mind, and to deal with the stress of studying and finding my place in the world.
+That little pocket of time and space became sacred.
+As I've grown older, I've come to realise that the world is in constant flux and the ground beneath us continually shifting, and so developing awareness and refining our ability to respond well in any given moment - some of the principle aims of my yoga practice - is key to navigating our way through life.

-In 2013, I trained as a Satyananda yoga instructor at Satyanandahram Hellas in Greece, and in 2015 began a two-year British Wheel of Yoga accredited teacher training course at Mandala Ashram in Wales.
+In 2013 I trained as a Satyananda yoga instructor at Satyanandashram Hellas in Greece, and in 2017 I completed a two-year British Wheel of Yoga accredited teacher training course at Mandala Yoga Ashram in Wales.
 I have also completed a foundation course in trauma sensitive yoga with Alex Cat in London.
 I continue to study and explore all aspects of yoga, somatics and movement.